Home 5 Events & Fundraisers 5 Head-Shaving 5 Cut Your Hair with Purpose: Your Complete Hair Donation Guide

 – Jenna Wilkinson, Las Vegas, NV

-Finding a Reputable Hair Donation Organization
+Finding the Right Hair Donation Organization

-Research and Selection
+Research and Select an Organization

-Understanding the Process
+Understand the Donation Process

 Shavee cries